 - Distance: 1.3 km

 - Cons: It doesn’t take you to the top of Hallasan mountain.

 From Jeju City Intercity Bus Terminal, take intercity bus number 240 and get off at Eorimok.

-Seokguram Trail is a course frequented by many visitors who are looking for a light hike.
+Seokguram Trail is a course frequented by many visitors looking for a light hike.

 How to get to the Seokguram trail

 From the entrance of Cheonwangsa Temple, walk for about 10 minutes along the forest road to reach the parking lot of the Chunghon Cemetery, where the trail begins.
-It takes 50 minutes to reach Seokguram temple for 1.5 km one way.
+It takes 50 minutes to reach Seokguram temple, 1.5 km one way.

 How to choose a suitable Hallasan hiking route